-The National Assessment of Educational Progress (NAEP) 2009 reading assessment was designed to measure students' knowledge of reading comprehension across two types of texts: literary and informational.
+The National Assessment of Educational Progress (NAEP) 2011 reading assessment was designed to measure students' knowledge of reading across two types of texts: literary and informational.

-Results are reported for the nation, states, and participating urban districts at fourth and eighth grade.
+Results are reported for the nation, states, and participating urban districts at fourth and eighth grades.
 At the national level, results are presented for students in public and nonpublic schools, while state and district results are for public school students only.
-At twelfth grade, results are reported for a national sample and for 11 states that participated in a pilot assessment.
-The 11 states that volunteered to participate are Arkansas, Connecticut, Florida, Idaho, Illinois, Iowa, Massachusetts, New Hampshire, New Jersey, South Dakota, and West Virginia.

-As prescribed in the 2009 reading framework, the assessment measured comprehension skills by asking students to read selected grade-appropriate materials and answer questions based on what they had read.
-The National Assessment Governing Board, which oversees the creation of NAEP frameworks, incorporated the expertise of many individuals involved in reading and reading education when developing the current reading framework, which replaces the framework first used for the 1992 reading assessment and subsequent assessments through 2007.
-Results from special analyses determined that even with a new framework, the 2009 reading assessment results could be compared to those from earlier assessment years.
+As prescribed in the 2011 reading framework, the assessment measured comprehension skills by asking students to read selected grade-appropriate materials and answer questions based on what they had read.
+The National Assessment Governing Board, which oversees the creation of NAEP frameworks, incorporated the expertise of many individuals involved in reading education when developing the current reading framework.
+The current framework was revised in 2009 and replaced the framework first used for the 1992 reading assessment and subsequent assessments through 2007.

 Trial Urban District Assessment (TUDA) in Reading

-Representative samples of between 800 and 2,400 fourth- and eighth-grade public school students from 18 urban districts participated in the 2009 reading assessment.
-The 11 districts listed below participated in the 2007 and 2005 assessments, and 10 participated in 2003 (Austin participated for the first time in 2005).
+Representative samples of fourth- and eighth-grade public school students from 21 urban districts participated in the 2011 reading assessment.
+The 18 districts listed below participated in the 2009 and 2011 assessments.

 Atlanta Public Schools